-Graduate students in the Department of Psychology are provided work space and use of departmental/program resources, equipment, and software (MS Office, SPSS, etc); purchasing assistance and travel support; and a specialized liaison librarian responsible for supporting research and teaching in Psychology.
-Ms. Irene Ke, the Psychology Librarian, has an MLS and MS in Counseling Psychology.
-She is an outstanding resource for facilitating the discovery of relevant research/information.
-She will take acquisition requests, compile resource lists (called "guides") that pertain to particular subject matters or for courses, and provide one-on-one or group training, in-person or virtually, on search methods.
+Graduate students in the Department of Psychology are provided work space and use of departmental/program resources, equipment, and software (MS Office, SPSS, etc); purchasing assistance and travel support; and a specialized liaison librarian responsible for supporting research and teaching in Psychology, Ms. Kerry Creelman (kcreelman2@uh.edu; http://guides.lib.uh.edu/psychology/).
 In addition, the department has appointed Dr. Raymond "Chip" Knee as Director of Graduate Education, and he is available in the event of any special concerns or problems a graduate student may have in the department or program.
-See "Who to go to for what" in Appendix P.
+Also see "Who to go to for what" in Appendix P.

 The Department of Psychology is fortunate to have a dedicated IT administrator.
-Mr. Botti maintains all the department computers, including four different computer labs, keeping them up-to-date with virus protection, and the latest Microsoft Office suite, as well as with various data analysis programs (SAS, SPSS, etc.).
+Mr. Alex Botti maintains all the department computers, including four different computer labs, keeping them up-to-date with virus protection, and the latest Microsoft Office suite, as well as with various data analysis programs (SAS, SPSS, etc.).
 In the event Mr. Botti is unavailable, students may contact the College of Liberal Arts and Social Sciences IT department.
 Students and faculty housed in TIMES benefit from dedicated IT administration provide by Mr. Minh Duong and his team.